 - “Career opportunities exist in these firms for young, tech-savvy marketers who are willing to step up and help define the product manager’s role.”

-- “Data is already at the epicenter of consumer marketing, from digital customer journeys to voice-based user interfaces, virtual assistants and personalized recommendations.”
+- “Data is already at the epicentre of consumer marketing, from digital customer journeys to voice-based user interfaces, virtual assistants and personalized recommendations.”

 - Clemons, E.K., H. Krcmar, S. Hermes, and J. Choi.
 2019.
 American Domination of the Net: A Preliminary Ethnographic Exploration of Causes, Economic Implications for Europe, and Future Prospects.
 52nd Hawaii International Conference on System Sciences (HICSS), DOI: 10.24251/HICSS.2019.737

 - Crosby, L., and C. Schlueter Langdon.
 2019.
 Data is a Product.
 American Marketing Association, Marketing News (April), https://www.ama.org/marketing-news/data-is-a-product/